vikvs64/xsvf-milkv-duo/README.md

 ## Known bugs

 Error executing RUNTEST ...
 SEC command.

-Pls., comment this line in the .svf file
+Workaround: comment this line in your .svf file